Tenghy23/testEmailModule/README.md

 ## Testing

 <b>1.
-Clone repository into local, and run the project to launch swagger
+Clone repository into local, and run the project to launch swagger<br>
 2. Project structure looks like this</b>

 Controllers - EmailController (API endpoint)